German Peasants' War: Luther and Müntzer

 Thomas Müntzer was the most prominent radical reforming preacher who supported the demands of the peasantry, including political and legal rights.
 Müntzer's theology had been developed against a background of social upheaval and widespread religious doubt, and his call for a new world order fused with the political and social demands of the peasantry.
-In the final weeks of 1524 and the beginning of 1525, Müntzer travelled into south-west Germany, where the peasant armies were gathering; here he would have had contact with some of their leaders, and it is argued that he also influenced the formulation of their demands.
+In the final weeks of 1524 and the beginning of 1525, Müntzer travelled into southwest Germany, where the peasant armies were gathering.
+Here he would have had contact with some of their leaders, and it is argued that he also influenced the formulation of their demands.
 He spent several weeks in the Klettgau area, and there is some evidence to suggest that he helped the peasants to formulate their grievances.
 While the famous Twelve Articles of the Swabian peasants were certainly not composed by Müntzer, at least one important supporting document, the Constitutional Draft, may well have originated with him.

 Returning to Saxony and Thuringia in early 1525, he assisted in the organisation of the various rebel groups there and ultimately led the rebel army in the ill-fated Battle of Frankenhausen on 15 May 1525.
-Müntzer's role in the Peasant War has been the subject of considerable controversy, some arguing that he had no influence at all, others that he was the sole inspirer of the uprising.
+Müntzer's role in the Peasants' War has been the subject of considerable controversy, some arguing that he had no influence at all, others that he was the sole inspirer of the uprising.
 To judge from his writings of 1523 and 1524, it was by no means inevitable that Müntzer would take the road of social revolution.
 However, it was precisely on this same theological foundation that Müntzer's ideas briefly coincided with the aspirations of the peasants and plebeians of 1525: viewing the uprising as an apocalyptic act of God, he stepped up as 'God's Servant against the Godless' and took his position as leader of the rebels.

 Luther and Müntzer took every opportunity to attack each other's ideas and actions.
-Luther himself declared against the moderate demands of the peasantry embodied in the twelve articles.
-His article Against the Murderous, Thieving Hordes of Peasants appeared in May 1525 just as the rebels were being defeated on the fields of battle.
+Luther himself declared against the moderate demands of the peasantry embodied in the Twelve Articles.
+His article Against the Murderous, Thieving Hordes of Peasants appeared just as the rebels were being defeated on the fields of battle.